guptam/kylo-docs-test/KyloDeploymentGuide.rst

 HDP 2.5 Cluster Ranger/Kerberos with 2 Edge Nodes.

-This document provides an example on how to install Kylo on an HDP 2.5 cluster with minimal admin priviledges and shows how to configure installation with NiFi on a seperate edge node.
+This document provides an example of how to install Kylo on an HDP 2.5 cluster with minimal admin privileges and shows how to configure installation with NiFi on a separate edge node.

 `HDP 2.5 Ranger/Kerberos Deployment
 Guide <https://github.com/ThinkBigAnalytics/data-lake-accelerator/blob/master/docs/latest/deployment/hdp-2.5-ranger-kerberos-deployment.adoc>`__